 Learn how to get tested in LA County at: ph.lacounty.gov/covidtests.

 Wear a face mask that fits and filters well.

 Respiratory infections are a leading cause for seeking medical care among returning travelers.
 Common respiratory infections include COVID-19, influenza, and the common cold.
 Wearing a mask is a great way to reduce the spread of respiratory infections.
 When people properly wear a mask or respirator, they protect themselves and those around them, and help keep travel safer for everyone.

 It is strongly recommended that you wear a mask in poorly ventilated indoor areas (including on public transportation and in transportation hubs).
 Learn more at CDC’s Masking During Travel.

-Stay home away from others if you are sick or if you test positive for COVID-19.
-Get medical care, and ask for COVID-19 treatment, even if your symptoms are mild.
+Stay home away from others if you are sick.
+Get medical care and ask for COVID-19 treatment, even if your symptoms are mild.

 If you develop symptoms of COVID-19, stay home or in your hotel room away from others until you have not had a fever for 24 hours and other symptoms are improving.
 You should get tested for COVID-19 immediately and wear a mask when around others.

 Ask for COVID-19 treatment.
 Treatment can prevent people with COVID-19 from getting very sick but must be started within 5 days after you first develop symptoms.
 If you have symptoms and think you have COVID, contact your doctor or the Public Health Call Center at 1-833-540-0473.
 Treatment is free and you do not need to have insurance or be a US citizen.
 Many adults and some children qualify for treatment.

 See ph.lacounty.gov/covidmedicines for more detailed information or call the Public Health Call Center at 1-833-540-0473, open daily 8:00 am - 8:00 pm.